Köpenick's week of bloodshed: Immediate follow-up

 Government opponents risked their lives to try to expose the truth about the massacre, for instance using an illegal and ironically named underground Communist Party news sheet called "Luftschutz ist Selbstschutz".
 The Centre Party politician Heinrich Krone protested to the Ministry of the Interior and Pastor Ratsch protested to the Nazi mayor, but without success.
 The scale and brutality of the events was at the time effectively covered up by government propaganda, while three SA men who had been killed were publicly mourned and posthumously promoted.
 Their state funeral was attended by Goebbels and streets were renamed to commemorate them.

 On 25 July 1933, a wide-ranging General Pardon was issued by the Justice Minister Franz Gürtner in respect of this and other atrocities committed as part of the Nazi take-over of the country.

 Trials in East Berlin and aftermath

+Herbert Gehrke was killed in action shortly before the war ended.

 The end of the Second World War in May 1945 was accompanied by the collapse of the Nazi regime.
 A large part of what remained of Germany, including East Berlin, now fell under Soviet administration: official interest in the "Köpenicker Blutwoche" resurfaced.
 Between 19 and 21 June 1947 four SA men found themselves charged with crimes against humanity in connection with the events in Köpenick fourteen years earlier.
 Two of these were found guilty and sentenced to terms of respectively eight years and eighteen months: the third was acquitted and the fourth managed to escape before the trial.
 Two more were tried, convicted, and sentenced to short prison terms in August 1948.